andreterceiro/dio-mobile-meu-tudo--managing-events-in-react-native/README.md

 ![on press event on a text input - external handler](images/on-press-event-on-a-text-input--external-handler.png)

-If you need to pass a parameter you have to use an arrow function:
+If you need to pass a parameter to the function handler, you have to use an arrow function:

 ![on press event on a text input - passing parameters](images/on-press-event-on-a-text-input--passing-parameters.png)